 Board members are free to submit work to the website and future zines, where their work will be blind-read along with all other submissions.

-Steve Campbell is Managing Editor of Ellipsis and has no idea how he managed to make it onto a list of writers such as this, but he’s honoured to be here.
+Steve Campbell is Founding Editor of Ellipsis and has no idea how he managed to make it onto a list of writers such as this, but he’s honoured to be here.
 Between a day job, running this website and compiling the zines, he somehow finds time to write flash fiction.
+He’s having a race with Stephanie Hutton to see who can finish their novel first.
+Clue: It won’t be Steve.
 You can find links to his work at standondog.com and follow him on twitter here: @standondog.

 Christina Dalcher is a linguist and novelist from Somewhere in the American South.
 Her short fiction appears in The Molotov Cocktail, Whiskey Paper, Split Lip Magazine, Five2One Magazine, and several others.
 Laura Bradford represents Christina’s novels, the first of which will be out in August 2018.
 Its name is VOX.
 Find Christina tweeting @CVDalcher or at christinadalcher.com.